exercism/bash/concepts/commands-and-arguments/introduction.md

 The shell reads this command as a string, and then divides it into the substrings `cat` and `list`.
 As far as Bash is concerned, `cat` and `list` (initially) have no meaning, they are just strings.
 Bash gives `cat` meaning due to it being the first word in the command.
-Bash looks for an alias or function or builtin or keyword or executable named `cat`, and executes it with the argument `list`.
+Bash looks for a command named `cat`, and executes it with the argument `list`.
-The string `list` has become meaningful because of how it was used.

 The file happens to contain some text, which we see on our terminal.
 The entire file content, taken as a whole, is a string, and that string is not meaningful to Bash.